 The island’s main attractions are accessible along these hiking routes.

 Route No. 1

-Attractions along Route No. 1 include the Old Mansion of Family Mo (the haunted house), and Ngau Wu Teng, the highest point on Po Toi Island which has some amazing views.
+Attractions along Route No. 1 include the Old Mansion of Family Mo (the haunted house), and Ngau Wu Teng, one of the highest points on Po Toi Island with amazing views.

 Route No. 1 is the circular trail in the centre of the island.